jsk336/docs/articles/index.md

 navgroup: docs
 shortname: Docs
 title: Articles
-subtitle: Core concepts of build apps on top of Polymer and web components
+subtitle: Core concepts of how to work in Antha

 add_permalinks: false
 ---